 Working with key partners, Ithaka S+R has developed a three-part questionnaire designed to measure diversity within cultural organizations.
 The questionnaire includes:

-In collaboration with The Andrew W. Mellon Foundation, the Association of Art Museum Directors (AAMD), and the American Alliance of Museums (AAM), we fielded this questionnaire in 2014, and again in 2018.
-The second report, Art Museum Staff Demographic Survey 2018, was published in January 2019.
+In collaboration with the Mellon Foundation, the Association of Art Museum Directors (AAMD), and the American Alliance of Museums (AAM), we fielded this questionnaire in 2014, in 2018, and in 2022.
+The third report, Art Museum Staff Demographic Survey 2022, was published in November 2022.

 In 2015, with the help of the New York City Department of Cultural Affairs (known as DCLA) and generous funding from the Mertz Gilmore and Rockefeller Brothers foundations, we surveyed the cultural organizations that receive support from DCLA.
 The resulting report, Diversity in the New York City Department of Cultural Affairs Community, has led to several concrete initiatives to improve diversity, equity, and inclusion within the city’s cultural organizations.